giantswarm/docs/src/content/support/training-catalog/index.md

   - https://github.com/orgs/giantswarm/teams/team-teddyfriends
 ---

-We do see the Cloud Native Landscape as a journey and it takes time and effort to get across it successfully.
-Based on lessons learnt through these years helping customers we have built a set of trainings that touch several steps of the journey and help customer teams to improve their skills and become good Cloud Native practitioners.
+In Giant Swarm we perceive the Cloud Native Landscape as a journey and it takes time and effort to get across it successfully.
+Based on the lessons learnt through these years helping our customers, we have built a set of trainings that develop several areas of the journey that guide the teams to understand the principles and the tools.

 _____________________________________